 Holiday Express

 Santa and his elves operate this classic steam train, which runs between Oaks Bottom Wildlife Refuge and the Springwater Corridor gateway.
-CANCELLED for 2020.
+Tickets are now on sale.

-This flat half marathon and 5K in North Portland is all about having holiday fun, with carolers to serenade you along the route.
+This flat half marathon, 15k, 10k, and 5K in North Portland is all about having holiday fun, with carolers to serenade you along the route.
 Both runs end with a celebration featuring seasonal ales, eggnog, and warm food.
-This popular run is going virtual for 2020.

 Champagne Ball